ianmicheal/SH4-LOOP-UNROLL-TEST/README.md

 - **17 Different Optimization Techniques** - From basic 16-bit operations to advanced cache-optimized implementations
 - **Real-world Performance Metrics** - Shows MB/s throughput and estimated FPS for 640x480 displays
 - **SH4-Specific Optimizations** - Leverages Dreamcast hardware features like prefetch instructions
-- **Clear Recommendations** - Tells you exactly which approach to use in plain English
+- **Clear Recommendations** - Tells you exactly which approach to use
 - **Automatic Verification** - Ensures all conversions are pixel-perfect

 ## 📊 What It Tests